 I can’t believe that we’re in the back half of August, someone please tell me where the summer has gone!
 That being said, there are still many days ahead to soak up this beautiful weather and enjoy cool beverages, flowy dresses and delicious fresh summer food.
-I was thrilled to have the opportunity to partner with Sandhill wines for this post!
+I was thrilled to have the opportunity to partner with Sandhill wines for this Peach, Chèvre and Honey Crostini!

 Clearly I love food, but wine has also been a passion of mine for many years.
 I took a wine course with one of my best friends Alyssa many moons ago (doesn’t seem like that long ago, but it was over 10 years now, I suppose that’s what happens when you get older) and since then have loved finding food and wine that tastes good together.
 I will admit that one of my favourite things in the world to do is to pour a glass of wine, put on some Frank Sinatra and cook with my talented hubby Charles.
 It’s our happy place.

 Sandhill is a local winery in my hometown Kelowna, and let me tell you they really have it all figured out.
 The award-winning winemaker Howard Soon is pure genius, creating wines that are truly top notch.
-I picked out three of my favourites this month to put together an Okanagan-inspired food and wine pairing menu below complete with simple fresh recipes for you to enjoy, including a Peach Chèvre Crostini, and a Creamy Mushroom Ragu!
+I picked out my favourite this month to put together an Okanagan-inspired simple fresh recipe for you to enjoy, a Peach Chèvre Crostini!

 Peach, Chèvre and Honey Crostini